geerlingguy/mac-dev-playbook/README.md

   - Keynote
   - Numbers

-There are a couple other apps I'm leaving out of the list, like Microsoft Word, because I normally don't install them unless I need them; unfortunately, about once a year, I get a document that's so old/strange that I need Word or Powerpoint to open the file.
+There are a couple other apps I'm leaving out of the list, like Microsoft Word, because I normally don't install them unless/until I need them; unfortunately, about once a year, I get a document that's so old/strange that I need Word or Powerpoint to open the file.
 I wish people didn't use document layout and slide presentation applications to send me basic textual information :-/

 ## Ansible for DevOps

-If Ansible piques your interest, please check out the book I'm working on, [Ansible for DevOps](https://leanpub.com/ansible-for-devops), where I actually *do* follow Ansible best practices, and will teach you how to do some other amazing things with Ansible.
+If Ansible piques your interest, please check out the book I'm working on, [Ansible for DevOps](https://leanpub.com/ansible-for-devops), which will teach you how to do some other amazing things with Ansible.

 ## Author